-Once you find out what someone’s problems or goals are, dig a little deeper.
+Dig a little deeper once you find out what someone’s problems or goals are.
 You can ask questions like, “How will fixing your problem impact the company?” or “What will achieving your goals allow the company to do in the future it’s not doing today?”
-Don’t rush to “sell”, take your time learning about your customer and their needs.
+Don’t rush to “sell”; learn about your customers and their needs.
 Buying is an emotional process, so help your buyer get in touch with their emotional need and then present your solutions.

-Practicing this skill is easy, you can do it during any conversation.
+Practicing this skill is easy; you can do it during any conversation.
 When you are ready to say something, don’t.
 Ask another question.
 Practice learning more about others rather than sharing more about yourself.
 The more you understand a customer’s problems, the easier it is to present a solution that relates to your customer’s issues and objectives.
-The extra question you ask could become the most important sales question for that situation.
+Your extra question could become the most important sales question for that situation.

 What’s Behind Price and Budget Reasons for Not Buying

 Your role as a salesperson is to uncover where a buyer can find value to justify your offer.
-It’s not about expecting them to believe everything you say is valuable in your offer and count that as gain, it is for you to have them discover, share and confirm what they value in your offer.
+It’s not about expecting them to believe everything you say is valuable in your offer and count that as a gain; it is for you to have them discover, share, and confirm what they value in your offer.